Ubaidmalik9567/Ubaidmalik9567/README.md

 # 👋 Hi there!

-I'm **Ubaid ur Rehman**, a Data Science and AI enthusiast with a strong foundation in Software Engineering.
-I'm thrilled to connect with you — here’s a little about me.
+I'm **Ubaid ur Rehman**, and I'm glad you're here.- Here’s a little about me.

 ## 👀 Passionate about Data Science & AI-Driven Solutions